tommyhuangthu/EvoEF2/readme.txt

 What EvoEF2 can do?
 ---------------------
 The following useful functions are supported in EvoEF:

 o  ComputeStability
    -- compute the stability of a given protein molecule in PDB format.

 o  ComputeBinding
    -- compute the binding affinity of protein-protein dimeric complexes.

 o  RepairStructure
-     -- repair incomplete side chains of user-provided model and minimize energy of give model to reduce possible steric clashes.
+   -- repair incomplete side chains of user-provided model and minimize
+      energy of give model to reduce possible steric clashes.

 o  BuildMutant
-     -- build mutant models, which are useful for ddG assessment in combination with the wild-type.
+   -- build mutant models, which are useful for ddG assessment in combination
+      with the wild-type.
 Before running the BuildMutant module, we suggest users run the RepairStructure module to minimize the structure using the EvoEF2 force field

 o  OptimizeHydrogen
-     -- optimize the positions of hydrogens in the hydroxyl groups (e.g. Ser, Thr, and Tyr).
+   -- optimize the positions of hydrogens in the hydroxyl groups (e.g. Ser,
+      Thr, and Tyr).

 o  ProteinDesign
    -- de novo protein sequence design using a fixed backbone.

 o  and some other commands (please see the source code for details)

 Installation
 ------------
 First of all, download the EvoEF2 package.

-  o If you are using a Windows system, you can directly run the
-    executable EvoEF2.exe program.
+o If you are using a Windows system, you can directly run the executable EvoEF2.exe program.

 o If you are working in a Linux system, go to the EvoEF2 main directory and run:
   ./build.sh
   or run:
   g++ -O3 --fast-math -o EvoEF2 src/*.cpp
   to build the EvoEF2 program.
   If it does not work, try without the '--fast-math' option.

-  o If you want to build a new EvoEF2.exe in Windows, you need to install a g++
+o If you want to build a new EvoEF2.exe in Windows, you need to install a g++ compilier first.
-    compilier first.
 You can make the installation with MinGW.
 After you complete the installation of g++ compiler and set the environmental variable.
 You can test if the g++ compiler has been successfully installed with 'g++ -v' in the cmd.exe control console.
 If successful, it will show messages similar to:

   "Using built-in specs.
   COLLECT_GCC=g++
   COLLECT_LTO_WRAPPER=c:/mingw/bin/../libexec/gcc/mingw32/8.2.0/lto-wrapper.exe
   Target: mingw32
   Configured with: ../src/gcc-8.2.0/configure --build=x86_64-pc-linux-gnu \
   --host=mingw32 --target=mingw32 --prefix=/mingw --disable-win32-registry \
   --with-arch=i586 --with-tune=generic --enable-languages=c,c++,objc,obj-c++,fortran,ada \
   --with-pkgversion='MinGW.org GCC-8
   Thread model: win32
   gcc version 8.2.0 (MinGW.org GCC-8.2.0-3)"

   Otherwise, it will say that g++ cannot be found.
 You should check your installation.
   If you try many times but still cannot install the program successfully, please contact report problems to the emails listed below.

 Usage
 -----
 o To compute protein stability, you can run:

   ./EvoEF2 --command=ComputeStability  --pdb=protein.pdb

 o To compute protein-protein binding energy of a dimer complex, you can run:

   ./EvoEF2 --command=ComputeBinding --pdb=complex.pdb

-    sometimes, you may have a multi-chain complex structure, which can still be handled by EvoEF, but users need to specify how to split the chains for binding calculation.
+  Sometimes, you may have a multi-chain complex structure, which can still be handled by EvoEF, but users need to specify how to split the chains for binding calculation.
   For example, say you have a four-chain (A,B,C, and D) complex, you can split the chains by:

   ./EvoEF2 --command=ComputeBinding --pdb=multi_chain_complex.pdb --split_chains=AB,CD

   which calculates the binding between partner 'AB' and 'CD'.

   or:

   ./EvoEF2 --command=ComputeBinding --pdb=multi_chain_complex.pdb --split_chains=AC,BD

   which calculates the binding between partner 'AC' and 'BD'

   In one word, users can split chains in their own ways.

 o To repair the structure model and do energy minimization:

   ./EvoEF2 --command=RepairStructure --pdb=xxxx.pdb

   A new structure model name "xxxx_Repair.pdb" will be built in the directory where you run the command.

 o To build mutation model, you can run:

   ./EvoEF2 --command=BuildMutant --pdb=xxxx.pdb --mutant_file=individual_list.txt

   where the "individual_list.txt" file shows the mutants that you want to build.
   It has the following format:

   CA171A;
   CA171A,DB180E;

   Each mutation is written in one line ending with “;”, and multiple mutants are divided by “,”.
 Note that there’s no gap/space between single mutations.
 For each single mutation, the first alphabet is the wild-type amino acid, the second is the identifier of the chain that the amino acid is attached to, the number is the position of the amino acid in the chain, and the last alphabet is the amino acid after mutation.
 Running the command successfully should generate mutant models namded as “xxxx_Model_0001.pdb”, "xxxx_Model_0002.pdb", etc. In the mutant model,
   optimized polar hydrogen coordinates are also shown.

 o To de novo design new sequence, you can run:

   ./EvoEF2 --command=ProteinDesign --monomer --pdb=monomer.pdb

   to design a monomer.

   or run:

   ./EvoEF2 --command=ProteinDesign --ppint --design_chains=A --pdb=complex.pdb

   to design the chain A of a complex.

   For a multi-chain complex (e.g., ABCD.pdb), if you want to design the first two chains, you can run:

   ./EvoEF2 --command=ProteinDesign --ppint --design_chains=AB --pdb=ABCD.pdb

   Note that both backbone-depdent and backbone-indepdent rotamer libraries are supported by EvoEF2, you can also specify the library that you want to use:

   Backbone-depdent rotamer library: